It's now more important than ever to ensure diversity in and access to the visual arts.

 - bringing national attention to Chicago's artists

-A natural outgrowth of the Art Center’s progressive and scaffolded arts education programs, The Center Program was piloted in 2012.
-Conceived as a capstone program for artists who were ready to move beyond quarterly courses into a new way of growing.
+A natural outgrowth of the Art Center’s progressive programs, The Center Program is our capstone program for artists who are ready to move beyond quarterly courses into a new way of growing.
 The Center Program is the Art Center’s answer to critical gaps in traditional professional development programs.

-Traditional BFA and MFA programs can be cost-prohibitive; artists of color are underrepresented; and, many artists who have obtained an MFA find that they simply want more: more time and space to deepen their practice, more critical feedback and guidance, and more exposure.
-As a result, the Art Center developed The Center Program to offer working artists a unique combination of access to materials and space to develop a rigorous studio practice, inclusion in critical dialogue about their work, guidance from professionals in the field, and a platform to show that work to a broad and diverse audience.
+Traditional BFA and MFA programs can be cost-prohibitive; artists of color are underrepresented; and many artists who have obtained an MFA find that they simply want more time and space to deepen their practice, more critical feedback and guidance, and more exposure to a broader representation of the art world.
+The Center Program offers working artists access to space to develop studio practice, inclusion in critical dialogues, guidance from professionals in the field, and a platform to show new works to a broader, diverse audience.